 As discussed in Note V to the financial statements, in January 2020, the World Health Organization has declared COVID-19 to constitute a "Public Health Emergency of International Concern."
 Given the uncertainty of the situation, the duration of any business disruption and related financial impact cannot be reasonably estimated at this time.
-My opinion is not modified with respect to this matter h (D. Crt
+Our opinion is not modified with respect to this matter.